adetaylor/codeclub-python/exercises/Py01-Ball/docs/README.md

 Setup:

-* You should start with a version of ball.py with lots of carriage returns everywhere that you can then delete, to reveal a bit of the program a bit at a time.
+* *You* should start with a version of ball.py with lots of carriage returns everywhere that you can then delete, to reveal a bit of the program a bit at a time.
+* The students should start with a blank editor, viewing the (neearly empty) `ball.py` so that the editor (e.g. Sublime text) knows it's Python and does suitable syntax highlighting etc.
+* The directory in which they're editing `ball.py` *must* have the `data` and `codeclub.py` entries.

 Before starting you should set expectations: